archyufa/kcs_to_acm/README.md

 Commit code to github and wait for suncronization

-Step 7 Craete Test Policy `allow repo`, that only allows to deploy from gcr.io repo and block the rest
+**Step 9** Craete Test Policy `allow repo`, that only allows to deploy from gcr.io repo and block the rest

 ```
 kubectl run nginx --image=nginx -n test